jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

     * If this can be confirmed, it might be feasible for the users to "resample" when feeding the model live data, if the assigned probability to a given predication is low.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-### Map the business requirements in a User Story based format to each of the Data Visualization and ML Tasks along with the specific actions required for the enablement of each task.

 * **Business Requirement 1**: Data Visualization
 	* We will display an image montage for both healthy leaves and leaves infected with powdery mildew.